- Product description

 If the ground underneath your home is regularly damp you should have a ground moisture barrier laid to avoid "rising damp" which can cause mould and unhealthy damp conditions in your home.

-A ground moisture barrier is polythene sheeting which can be installed at the same time as your underfloor insulation.
+A ground moisture barrier is polythene sheeting which can be cost-effectively installed at the same time as your underfloor insulation.
 If your property is eligible for an EECA subsidy - it will cover this cost as well.

-Is my under floor foil insulation any good?
+Is underfloor foil insulation any good?

 Foil insulation was commonly used underfloor in the past and it does provide insulation from radiant heat loss but does not have an R-Value like bulk insulation.
 Existing foil insulation is only effective for radiant heat loss if it is intact (not ripped) and is neither dusty or tarnished.